Terraxel99/psql-url-type-extension/README.md

 <a name="content"></a>

 ## Content & project structure
-In order to create a PostgreSQL extension, three files are essential :
+In order to create a PostgreSQL extension, four files are essential :

 - The control file which contains informations about the extension such as version, location, description, ... .
 - SQL file which contains the functions definitions, casts, and more ... .